-Excessive oil consumption (not due to leaks) is the use

-1.9 liters (2 quarts) of engine oil within 3,200 kilometers(2,000 miles).
-However, during initial engine break-in periods 4,828-6,437 kilometers (3,000-4,000 miles) oil consumption may exceed 1.9 liters (2 quarts) or more.
-The causes of excessive oil consumption include the following conditions:
+Excessive oil consumption (not due to leaks) is defined as the use of 1.9 liters (2 quarts) of engine oil within 100 hours of operation.
+During the initial engine break-in period, which typically lasts between 150-200 hours, oil consumption may exceed 1.9 liters (2 quarts) or more.
+Causes of excessive oil consumption include: